-Annual Conference Officers
+District Conference Officers

-Section 92-District Superintendent.
-The district superintendent shall be elected for a term of one year, or until his successor is elected.
+Section 96.
+District Superintendent.
+The first term of the district superintendent shall be for one year.
+Thereafter, he shall be elected for a term of two years.
+He shall hold office until his successor is elected.

-Section 93, ¶1-The district superintendent is responsible to the annual conference for the work assigned to him, and he is also amenable to the executive council which shall have authority to remove, reprove, or request the district that another be placed in his stead.
+Section 97, ¶1.
+The district superintendent is responsible to the annual conference for the work assigned to him.
+He is also amenable to the Executive Council, which shall have authority to remove or reprove him, or to request the district that another be placed in his stead.

-¶2-The district shall pay to the retiring district superintendent one month's salary or the equivalent of one month of his average monthly offerings during the last year of his service.
+¶2.
+The district shall pay to the retiring district superintendent one month's salary or the equivalent of one month of his average monthly offerings during the last year of his service.

-Section 94-The duties of the district superintendent shall be as follows:
+Section 98, ¶1.
+The duties of the district superintendent shall be as follows:

-¶1-To have general oversight of the work throughout his territory.

-¶2-To act in conjunction with the district council in effecting the appointment of a pastor or the changing of pastors (Section 53, ¶1, 4, 7).

-¶3-To preside over quarterly meetings, if it is possible for him to attend.
-If not, his assistant shall do so.

-¶4-To renew, with the district secretary, the licenses of the candidates who are pursuing the course of study (Section 148, ¶6), if ordered to do so by the annual conference (Section 90, ¶11).

-¶5-To sign, with the district secretary, the credentials of all ministers and deaconesses in his district (Sections 144, ¶2; 148, ¶6; ¶51).

-¶6-To cause to be sent out the quarterly report blanks and to summarize their contents when they are returned.
-These, together with a report of his own labors, he shall then forward to the general superintendent.
-With the blanks for the second quarter, he shall mail the blank required for the recommendation of pastors, deaconesses, and other ministers by the local church board; and shall, after receiving the third quarterly report from the pastors, deaconesses and other ministers, together with recommendations, endorse their names to the district council for renewal of paper for the forthcoming year.
-(For duties in connection with the supplying of churches with pastors, and the recommendation of ministers, deaconesses and licentiates see Sections 53, ¶1, 7; 60, ¶3; 66; 159; 162).
+- (1) To have general oversight of the work throughout his district. - (2) To act in conjunction with the district council in effecting the appointment of pastors or the changing of pastors [Section 53, ¶1, 4, 7]. - (3) To preside over quarterly meetings, if it is possible for him to attend.
+If not, his assistant shall do so. - (4) To renew, with the district secretary, the licenses of the candidates who are pursuing the course of study [Section 155, ¶6], if ordered to do so by the annual conference.
+[Section 93, ¶1 (10)]. - (5) To sign, with the district secretary, the credentials of all ministers and deaconesses in his district [Sections 151, ¶2; 155, ¶6; 158]. - (6) To cause to be sent out the quarterly report blanks and to summarize their contents when they are returned.
+These, together with a report of his own labors, he shall then forward to the General Superintendent.
+With the blanks for the second quarter, he shall mail the blank required for the recommendation of pastors, deaconesses, and other ministers by the local church board; and shall, after receiving the third quarterly report from the pastors, deaconesses, and other ministers, together with recommendations, endorse their names to the district council for renewal of credentials for the forthcoming year.
+(For duties in connection with the supplying of churches with pastors, and the recommendation of ministers, deaconesses, and licentiates, see Sections 53, ¶1, 7; 60, ¶1, (2); 66; 165; 169).

-¶7-To examine the records, personally, and see that the deeds of all church property within the bounds of the district are properly recorded, or have the deeds mailed to him for examination.
-He must then send a report of his findings to the general superintendent, giving the name and location of each church.

-¶8-To investigate carefully the support of pastors and other workers, and such other matters as may tend to increase the usefulness and spirituality of the church.
-He shall see that each church makes vigorous efforts to do its share in support of district and general interests.

-¶9-To visit, or have his assistant visit, without fail, each church in his district at least twice a year, and to preserve carefully in his office, for future reference, the reports received on these visits (Section 57).
+- (7) To examine the records, personally, and see that the deeds of all church property within the bounds of the district are properly recorded, or have the deeds mailed to him for examination.
+He must then send a report of his findings to the General Superintendent, giving the name and location of each church. - (8) To investigate carefully the support of pastors and other workers, and such other matters as may tend to increase the usefulness and spirituality of the church.
+He shall see that each church makes vigorous efforts to do its share in support of district and general interests. - (9) To visit, or have his assistant visit, without fail, each church in his district at least twice a year, and to preserve carefully in his office, for future reference, the reports received on these visits (Section 57). - (10) To give reasons for his objection, in case of protest, to calling a pastor from outside the bounds of his district [Section 60, $\P1$, (2)]. - (11) To act, in conjunction with the local church board, upon a pastor's application for release from his appointment [Section 54, ¶3]. - (12) To preside, when present, at annual local church meetings [Section 40]. - (13) To approve the Articles of Incorporation of local churches and present them to the district council for authorization.
+[Sections 112, ¶10; 71, ¶3].

-110-To prepare, at the annual conference im-

-mediately preceding the General Conference, a list of all the ministers and deaconesses of his district, properly classified and alphabetically arranged, for presentation to the general secretary at the General Conference.

-¶11-To give reasons for his objection, in case of protest, to calling a pastor from outside the bounds of the district (Section 60, ¶3).

-¶12-To act, in conjunction with the local church board, upon a pastor's application for release from his appointment (Section 54, ¶13).

-¶13-He shall, when present, preside at local church annual meetings (Section 40).